Floydlang/floyd/docs/README.md

 # TL;DR
-**WHAT:** General-purpose programming language with unique take on execution performance and and programming.
+**WHAT:** General-purpose programming language with a unique take on programming and performance.

 **LICENCE:** MIT